tocalabs/toca-docs/src/projects/automation/datastores/views.md

 # Views

 A View is a virtual read-only table which is created by a query, which can include columns from one or more tables in a datastore.
 This is very useful for scenarios where you are using a common query to display a subset of data on a page of your App or you need to create a single table which encapsulates data from multiple tables so you can query it.
+The rows in a View will automatically update whenever the original data that the View is created from updates so you never have to worry about data in your View going stale.

 ![View Diagram](/src/assets/view.png)

 ### Features of a View

 Every View starts from a base table, this is the table that forms the foundation of your View.
-Once you have selected this base table, you can
+Once you have selected this base table, you can bring in data from other tables and define queries to define how your View looks.

 #### Joins